 Origins of the Terms

 The term “lawyer” derives from Middle English, rooted in the word “law.”
-It traditionally referred to a person with legal education and expertise, someone who could provide advice or draft documents but lacked the authorization to represent clients in court.
+It traditionally referred to a person with extensive legal training and knowledge, someone who could provide advice or draft documents but lacked the authorization to represent clients in court.
 “Attorney,” on the other hand, has Old French origins, coming from “attorné,” meaning someone appointed to act on another’s behalf.
 This distinction highlights the attorney’s active role as a representative or advocate, particularly in legal proceedings.

 In the early English legal system, the division between lawyers and attorneys was clear.
 Lawyers were considered learned individuals who understood legal doctrines and principles.
 Attorneys, however, were agents acting directly in court for litigants.
 The role of attorneys became more formalized as legal systems evolved, requiring specific qualifications to ensure competence and trustworthiness in court representation.